MartinZeng/Chatbox/README.md

 - Sign in and Sign up Features
 - Multiple Chatrooms
 - Dark and Light Mode
-- Allowing chat bubbles to align to the designated sender side ( User bubble to the right and incoming message tom the left)
+- Allowing chat bubbles to align to the designated sender side ( User bubble to the right and incoming message to the left)

 ## Allure for Iterating on this Project
 - A chat feature is a flexible application that can be used and embeded in many applications